 However, Gromov did not mind.

 “Andrey Jerzinski,” he said heartily and shook the hand.
 “It’s been a while.
 Now I can understand why it is so messed up.
 You are in charge.”

 “The hell I am.
 Address all your complaints to Colonel Steiner, your best fan.
 Not a day passed without him complaining about your performance.
 I don’t get why he bothered to invite you.
 As for me, I was lucky to avoid you for five long years.
-I should’ve realized you caused the ruckus here.
-Never satisfied with anything, aren’t you, Captain?”
+I should’ve realized you caused the commotion here.
+Never satisfied with anything, are you, Captain?”

 Then, Gromov turned toward his astonished companion.
 “Akane, meet my old friend, Sergeant Andrey Jerzinski.
 He’d served on our base before you came.
 Andrey, this is Lieutenant Anbi Akane, the worst pilot I had the honor to serve with.”

-Sergeant shook the female hand with a wry smile: “Don’t mind him.
-He is no ace either.”
+The sergeant shook the female hand with a wry smile: “Don’t mind him.
+He is no ace, either.”